nomad-software/tkd/README.md

 **Due to licensing issues and once Dub version 0.9.22+ is released, support for ActiveTcl on Windows will be removed.
 The above DLL's will be the only supported Tcl libraries and will need to be distributed with your application.
-If building using Dub this will be done automatically.**

 #### Linux/Mac OSX